Ichabod Crane (colonel): Early life and education

 Crane was born in Elizabethtown (now Elizabeth), New Jersey.
-He was the son of Gen. William Crane.
+He was the son of general William Crane.
 He enlisted in the United States Marine Corps in 1809 and was commissioned as a second lieutenant, assigned to the USS United States, a 44-gun frigate commanded by Stephen Decatur.
 He served aboard the United States for two years.
 Crane resigned from the Marines in April 1812, to accept a commission in the United States Army as a captain in command of Company B, 3rd Artillery; the unit designation would later be Battery B, 1st Artillery (today's 2nd Battalion, 1st Air Defense Artillery).

 Career

 During the War of 1812, Crane served on the Niagara Frontier.
 He was assigned command of an artillery battery at Fort Pike, which he helped construct, in Sackets Harbor, New York, and was involved with the capture on April 27, 1813, of Fort York, and at the end of May 1813 the capture of Fort George in Canada.
-While Crane and the Americans were capturing Fort George a joint British-Canadian force attacked the American positions at Sacket's Harbor in the Second Battle of Sacket's Harbor.
+While Crane and the Americans were capturing Fort George, a joint British-Canadian force attacked the American positions at Sacket's Harbor in the Second Battle of Sacket's Harbor.

 Crane continued to serve in the Northern Department after the war.
 In 1820 his company was transferred to Fort Wolcott in Newport, Rhode Island where Crane served as the fort's commander.
-While stationed at Fort Wolcott his son Charles was born.
+While stationed at Fort Wolcott, his son Charles was born.

 In 1825 he was brevetted to major in the 4th Artillery and was transferred to Fort Monroe, Virginia.
 In 1832 Crane led five companies of troops from Fort Monroe in the Black Hawk War.
 He received a promotion to lieutenant colonel in the 2nd Artillery in November 1832, and was transferred to the Buffalo Barracks in Buffalo, New York.
 He commanded the 2nd Artillery unit in the Second Seminole War (1835–1842) and acted as Commander of the U.S. Army District of Northeast Florida, serving under Col. Zachary Taylor, who commanded the 1st Infantry Regiment.
 Ft.
 Crane, south of Rochelle in Alachua County, was named after Crane.
 Built in January 1837, the fort was commanded by Lt.
 John H. Winder.
 After service in Florida, Crane and his unit were transferred back to the Buffalo Barracks.